 If you’ve ever fantasized about living the simple life, this idyllic Dutch town located in the province of Overijssel may fit the bill.
 It has no roads, connected instead by a network of old-world canals, creating small private islands for each home.
 The only access is by water, or by foot over its picturesque wooden arch bridges.
 Locals use punters to get around, and motor vehicles have to remain outside the town.
 There are four miles of canals and farmhouses with thatched roofs that date back to the 18th century.
 It was founded by a group of fugitives from the Mediterranean region around 1230 AD, and became internationally renowned in 1958 when it was featured in the Dutch film “Fanfare.”

-Eze, often described as an “eagle’s nest” due to its location overlooking a high cliff 1,400 feet above the Mediterranean Sea along the exotic French Riviera, is known worldwide for its jaw-dropping, panoramic views.
+Eze is often described as an “eagle’s nest” due to its location overlooking a high cliff, nestled 1,400 feet above the Mediterranean Sea along the exotic French Riviera and is known worldwide for its jaw-dropping, panoramic views.
 The area has been populated since around 2,000 BC, occupied by the Roman Empire, Moors, Provenance and Savoy, with the oldest building in the village, Chapelle de la Sainte Croix, dating back to 1306.

-This small medieval town found in the South Bohemian region of the Czech Republic may not be a well-known tourist destination, but it’s certain a hidden treasure just waiting to be discovered, and is likely to inspire as much as the famed capital of Prague.
-Set along the banks of the Vltava River, it was built around a 13th century castle with Gothic, Renaissance and Baroque elements.
-Thanks to its peaceful evolution over more than give centuries, its beautiful architectural heritage has remained intact.
+Cesky Krumlov is a small medieval town found in the South Bohemian region of the Czech Republic.
+It may not be a well-known tourist destination, but it’s certainly a hidden treasure just waiting to be discovered, and is likely to inspire as much as the famed capital of Prague.
+Set along the banks of the Vltava River, it was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
+Thanks to its peaceful evolution over more than five centuries, its beautiful architectural heritage has remained intact.

 The city of Dinant, sandwiched between the Meuse River and its citadel, is known for its magnificent architecture and great views from the mountaintop fortress.
 Spend a day visiting the waterfalls of the Grotto of Dinant or the Sanctuary of Beauraing, and then grab a table at any one of the local cafes while taking in the views from one of Belgium’s, and Europe’s, most beautiful small cities.